NilsRo/OctoPrint-SlicerEstimator/README.md

-# Slicer Estimator is a generic implemenation to interpret M73 and M117 commands from slicer to set remaining time to print
+# Slicer Estimator is a generic implemenation to read remaining time to print embedded in the GCODE file by the slicer
 With this plugin you can use the more accurate estimation of time remaining of the slicer instead of Octoprints estimations.
 So it will be very accurate, as the slicer created each command of the GCODE.
 Thanks to arhi for the idea and first implementation.

 The default configuration matches the syntax of the following slicers, but you can change it in the plugins custom settings according your needs.

 * Cura M117
 * Cura native
+* Simplify 3D
 * Slic3r Prusa Edition
-* Simplify 3D

 You can see that Slicer Estimator detected the embedded remaining time if the dot right of the estimation looks like this: